Being an Infertility Patient Advocate in the Doctor’s Office & the White House

 Written By: Women & Infants Fertility Center on September 23, 2019

 At Women & Infants Fertility Center, we believe that it is critically important to advocate for our patients, and for their access to family building services.
 Patient advocacy at a state and national level allows us to fight for change that will help those needing infertility services.

 Advocating for patients

-In May 2019, Dr. Eden Cardozo and Dr. May-Tal Sauerbrun-Cutler went to Washington, D.C., as part of the American Society for Reproductive Medicine and RESOLVE’s Advocacy Day.
-They were joined by more than 200 other advocates – both professionals and patients!
+In May 2019, Dr. May-Tal Sauerbrun-Cutler went to Washington, D.C., as part of the American Society for Reproductive Medicine and RESOLVE’s Advocacy Day.
+She was joined by more than 200 other advocates – both professionals and patients!
 All of these men and women went to Capitol Hill to meet with legislators, explain the importance of specific bills, and to ask for their support of legislation that would help Americans build their families.